source-foundry/Hack/README.md

 ### Webfont Usage

 Hack web fonts are released in svg, eot, ttf, woff, and woff2 formats.
-They include complete character set and smaller basic Latin character set builds (smaller file size = faster site if you do not need the entire character set).
+They include complete character set and smaller basic Latin character set builds (smaller file size = shorter load times if you do not need the entire character set).

 You can view the rendering of the web fonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).

 #### Hack by CDN

-Thanks to the generous support of the fine folks at [jsDelivr](https://github.com/jsdelivr/jsdelivr), you can use a CDN to add Hack to your website with a single line of code.
+Thanks to the generous crew at [jsDelivr](https://github.com/jsdelivr/jsdelivr), you can use a CDN to add Hack to your website with a simple, single line of code.
 There is no need to download font files from the repository or serve them from your web server.

 Include **one** of the following lines in the `<head>` section of your site's HTML: